How Much Protein Should You Actually Be Getting & Is All Protein Created Equal?

 Being sedentary also impairs your body's ability to use blood glucose, says Paddon-Jones, so if you add more protein-rich foods in place of unhealthy carbs, that's even better.

 Protein can boost functionality and quality of life as you age.

-Adequate protein as you age can also help prevent sarcopenia, a condition characterized by the loss of skeletal muscle mass and function that can drastically reduce quality of life and even lead to premature death.
+Adequate protein as you age can also help prevent sarcopenia, a condition characterized by the loss of skeletal muscle mass and function that can drastically reduce quality of life and even lead to premature death7.
 "Sarcopenia is sort of like osteoporosis but for muscles," explains Paddon-Jones.
 "It starts to appear in your 40s, but it's a subtle insidious loss of muscle, less than 1% per year.
 So if you're not quite getting your protein requirements, you're not going to notice this slow, gradual reduction; it sneaks up on you."

 Protein is a key dietary component for managing anxiety and mood.

 Amino acids act as a major building block for almost every biological process in the body.
 For instance, "amino acids are the building blocks of neurotransmitters such as dopamine and serotonin," says Miller.
 "For this reason, those deficient in protein are also deficient in neurotransmitters that can drive hunger and cravings leading to weight gain and can even impact mood, anxiety, and sleep."